SNAC: Data gathering

 In 2010 the Encoded Archival Context-Corporate Bodies, Persons, and Families (EAC-CPF) was introduced.
-The new schema allowed each description to live independently from the record creator it was associated with.
-With the launch of EAC-CPF, the archival field had a universal standard allowing them to use archival authority records differently.
+This new schema allowed each description to live independently from the record creator it was associated with.
+With the launch of EAC-CPF, the archival field had a universal standard according to which they could use archival authority records differently.

 By using a few archival practices, the descriptions of the creator are isolated from the file itself.
-Permitting the gathering of information and building connections between varies entities.
-Helping to increase access to additional knowledge.
+This permits the gathering of information, building connections between varies entities, and helps to increase access to additional knowledge.
 Below are the integrated rational elements used to create relationships.

 Authority Control – Allows you to locate information related to a subject with multiple or alternate spelling associated with its name through various applications.

 Biographical/Historical Resources – Details all events, dates, and places associated with the file creator.

 Cooperative Authority Control – Permits libraries to preserve, share, and distribute authority information with other libraries.

 Flexible Descriptions – Incorporates a list of multiple institutions associated with a collection connecting the record creator to it.

 Integrated Access to Cultural Heritage – Through authority records they act as a unifying folder for all of the descriptions tied to the subject.
 The authority records help lessen the issue of trying to retain and connect each institution description standard to a family, association, or individual.

 Social/Historical Context – Professional and social knowledge linked to the subject help connect to other people, families, and institutions creating an integrated summary of them.

 Within a record creator are EAC-CPF files to locate and retrieve them, the SNAC team uses Encoded Archival Description (EAD) finding aids and Machine Readable Catalog (MARC) bibliographic catalogs to gather biographical/historical data.
-After the information is placed an archival authority record featuring the EAC-CPF knowledge is created.
+After the information is located, an archival authority record featuring the EAC-CPF knowledge is created.

 Once the EAC-CPF record is extracted, the data is compared to other similar files and paired together.
-To ensure the information is compactible, the SNAC team use Virtual International Authority File (VIAF), Union List of Artist Names (ULAN), and Library of Congress Name Authority File (LCNAF) to establish matches between authority records.
+To ensure the information is compatible, the SNAC team use Virtual International Authority File (VIAF), Union List of Artist Names (ULAN), and Library of Congress Name Authority File (LCNAF) to establish matches between authority records.

 To link the knowledge found in one file to a similar one, names, dates, and other identifying aspects are used to draw a comparison to other related records.
-Links to where the data originated from is also included in the entity file.
+Links to where the data originated from are also included in the entity file.

-By both national and international institutions providing source data, it increases the amount of information tied to one entity while linking it to other relevant subjects.
-With contributions from various organizations, it helps researchers, librarians, archivists, scholars, and none scholars locate an array of data available on associations, individuals, and families reducing the amount of time spent searching through an assortment of resources.
+By both national and international institutions providing source data, the amount of information tied to one entity is increased, while linking it to other relevant subjects.
+Aided by contributions from various organizations, researchers, librarians, archivists, scholars, and non-scholars can locate an array of data available on associations, individuals, and families, thus reducing the amount of time spent searching through an assortment of resources.